filefoxper/airma/packages/@airma/react-state/README.md

 Yes, it is close with `useReducer`, but more free for usage.
 It looks like `agent-reducer` too, but it support dynamic closure function style, and it is simple enough.

-Try not use async methods, `@airma/react-state` will not support that, the target of `@airma/react-state` is supporting react local state manage, not all.
+Try not use async methods, `@airma/react-state` will not support that, the target of `@airma/react-state` is supporting react local state manage.
 We will support transform state from side effect like async request in other ways.

 ## API